Travel guide

 Great fit if you want

-• World-class museums
+• Historic architecture and museums

-• Exceptional food markets
+• Exceptional food and local markets

 Not ideal if you want

-• A packed schedule of only museums
+• A packed museum-only schedule

-• Beach-focused time
+• Extensive shopping time

 Day-by-day breakdown

-Mexico City - Historic center
+Mexico City - Zocalo and historic center

 Day 1